 How To Get Tickets To The Louvre

-Way N. 1: Buy your tickets to the Louvre on the official website
+Buy Louvre tickets on the official website

 You can get tickets via the official website up to three months in advance.

-Booking the tickets is incredibly easy: pick a day, pick a time slot, pay €17 per adult visitor and that’s done.
-If you want an audioguide, that’s an extra €5.
+Booking the tickets is incredibly easy: pick a day, pick a time slot, pay €22 per adult visitor and that’s done.
+If you want an audioguide, that’s an extra €6.

 All visitors – including those entitled to free visits – are required to book a time slot.
 Be punctual!
 The Louvre management is very clear in saying that if you don’t arrive within your allocated time slot, you will have to get in line to get new tickets!